Muséum d'Histoire naturelle de La Rochelle

 The Muséum d'histoire naturelle de La Rochelle is a natural history museum located in the city of La Rochelle, France.
+The building is listed as a historic monument by order of October 27, 2003.
+He is a member of the national network of naturalist collections.

 The museum was reopened after a major renovation in 2007.
 It displays about 10,000 artifacts from naturalists and ethnographers since the 18th century.